2018 Public Report on the Terrorism Threat to Canada

 Right-wing extremism is not unique to Canada.
 In fact, some European RWE groups have established chapters in Canada.
 Likewise, some Canadian RWE groups have far-right connections in Europe.

-Some individuals in Canada continue to support Sikh (Khalistani) extremist ideologies and movements.
-This political movement aims to create an independent homeland for Sikhs called Khalistan, in India.
-Violent activities in support of an independent Sikh homeland have fallen since their height during the 1982-1993 period when individuals and groups conducted numerous terrorist attacks.
-The 1985 Air India bombing by Khalistani terrorists, which killed 331 people, remains the deadliest terrorist plot ever launched in Canada.
+Furthermore, some individuals in Canada continue to support violent means to establish an independent state within India.
+These violent activities have fallen since their height during the 1982-1993 period when individuals and groups conducted numerous terrorist attacks.
+The 1985 Air India bombing, which killed 331 people, remains the deadliest terrorist plot ever launched in Canada.
 While attacks around the world in support of this movement have declined, support for the extreme ideologies of such groups remains.
-For example, in Canada, two key Sikh organizations, Babbar Khalsa International and the International Sikh Youth Federation, have been identified as being associated with terrorism and remain listed terrorist entities under the Criminal Code.
+For example, in Canada, two organizations, Babbar Khalsa International and the International Sikh Youth Federation, have been identified as being associated with terrorism and remain listed terrorist entities under the Criminal Code.

 Hizballah - Established in 1982, in the wake of Israel's invasion of Lebanon, this Iran-backed group has developed into a socio-political-military organization.
 Hizballah continues to carry out and facilitate terrorist activities and provide support to several terrorist organizations, including with the covert provision of weapons, training, funding and guidance.
 In recent years it has participated in parliamentary elections and has formed part of the government.
 While some countries differentiate between the organization's militant and political wings under their listing regimes, Canada has listed Hizballah in its entirety under the Criminal Code.

-Shia violent extremist groups remain active in various parts of the world.
-With many supporters worldwide, Iran-backed Hizballah, based in Lebanon, continues to be the primary Shia terrorist group.
+Lastly, Canada also continues to face threats from individuals that support terrorist groups, such as Hizballah.
 Since the early 1980s, Hizballah has been responsible for, or linked to, multiple large-scale terrorist attacks worldwide; however, none of these attacks have occurred in Canada.

 Hizballah operates within a global and highly diversified logistical and support structure, receiving considerable material and financial support from individuals and businesses in many countries, including Canada.
 Often, the individuals that support the group are not directly tied to Hizballah structures, but may sympathize with the organization for political reasons.
 Additionally, Hizballah operates an international network of charities that may divert funds to the organization or benefit from Hizballah funding.
 As a result, Hizballah has been a listed terrorist entity under the Criminal Code since 2002.
 Since that time, banks and financial institutions in Canada have had to freeze the entity's assets.
 Also, the Criminal Code mandates severe penalties for people or organizations that deal with the property of a listed entity.